FlatAssembler/AECforWebAssembly/README.md

 EndWhile
 fib(n)
 ```
-is equal to the following code in the WebAssembly dialect of AEC:
+is nearly equal to the following code in the WebAssembly dialect of AEC:
 ```
 Function fib(Integer16 n) Which Returns Decimal64 Does Integer16 i := 0;